hattori-lab/SACRA/README.md

 # SACRA
 Split Amplified Chimeric Read Algorithm
-SACRA splits the chimeric reads to the non-chimeric reads in PacBio long reads of MDA-treated virome sample.
+SACRA splits the chimeric reads to the non-chimeric reads in long reads of MDA-treated virome sample.

 # Dependencies